rsksmart/RSKIPs/IPs/RSKIP53.md

 A transaction with nonce zero cannot have the linkBit set.

+### Storage of lastSigRecHash

+The lastSigRecHash of each account is stored in a node in the account trie, under the key 0x02 (similar to code and storage in RSKIP16).
+It comprises a 32-byte data field.
+If a transaction is included for an account at a certain block, then the lastSigRecHash will be modified, reflecting the signature included in that block.

 ### Gas Cost

 LTCP transaction format adds a cost per byte not only in the "data" part, but in the transaction itself.
-Each byte, either part of the RLP encoding, version byte, field id or remaining payload, costs 60 gas.
-No distinction for zero or non-zero bytes is made.
+Each byte, either part of the RLP encoding, version byte, field id or remaining payload, costs 80 gas for non-zero bytes and 4 gas for zero bytes.

-The base gas cost of a version 1 transaction is 10K gas, instead of 21K.
+The base gas cost of a version 1 transaction is 8K gas, instead of 21K.

-Additionally, the value of 5000 is added if it's a version 1 transaction and:
+Additionally, the value of 10000 is added if it's a version 1 transaction and:

 1. nonce is zero OR
 2. linkBit is zero

-This additional amount covers the initial cost of a single signature storage.
+This additional amount covers the initial cost of a single signature storage and the lastSigRecHash storage.

 For example, here is a break-down cost of a transaction:

-0x01 | RLPList(  RLP(0x0001) | RLP(0x030102030405060708090A0102030405060708090A), RLP(0x0201))
+0x01 | RLPList(  RLP(0x2F) | RLP(0x030102030405060708090A0102030405060708090A), RLP(0x0201))

-* Base cost: 10000
+* Base cost: 8000
-* Wire bytes cost:  30 * 60 = 1800
+* Wire bytes cost:  29 * 68 = 1972

-Total cost: 11800
+Total cost: 9972

 ### Rationale for Signing All Fields